Frequently Asked Questions

 All cadets must have a minimum of a 2.0 GPA.
 Scholarship cadets must maintain a 2.5 GPA.

 There are a wide variety of career opportunities available to officers in the Air Force or Space Force.
-Whether you wanted to be a pilot, a space officer, misseleer, maintainer, personnelist, doctor or lawyer, the Air Force can be right for you!
-Visit https://www.airforce.com/careers to learn more about what career might be right for you!
+Whether you wanted to be a pilot, a space officer, missileer, maintainer, personnelist, doctor or lawyer, the Air Force can be right for you!
+Visit U.S. Air Force Careers to learn more about what career might be right for you!

 As an Air Force Officer or Space Force Officer you will earn pay very comparable to the civilian sector, as well as several other benefits such as educational opportunities, healthcare, housing, travel and use of military facilities just to name a few.
-Visit https://www.airforce.com/careers/pay-and-benefits for more information.
+Visit U.S. Air Force Pay and Benefits for more information.